AdobeDocs/workfront.nl-NL/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/reply-to-updates.md

 > * Samenvattingspaneel in tijdbladen
 > * Het deelvenster Overzicht in het deelvenster Werklastverdeling
 >
-><span class="preview">De nieuwe ervaring met opmerkingen is beschikbaar in het deelvenster Samenvatting in lijsten, tijdbladen en werklastbalans in de voorvertoningsomgeving.</span>
+><span class="preview">De nieuwe ervaring met opmerkingen is beschikbaar in het deelvenster Samenvatting in lijsten, tijdbladen en werklastbalans in de voorvertoningsomgeving.</span> <!--and in the Production environment for customers who have opted for the fast release process.
+For information about fast releases, see [Enable or disable fast releases for your organization](/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/enable-fast-release-process.md).
+For information about the current release schedule, see [First Quarter 2024 release overview](/help/quicksilver/product-announcements/product-releases/24-q2-release-activity/24-q2-release-overview.md).-->

 Wanneer iemand op een commentaar of een systeemupdate op een het werkvoorwerp antwoordt, verschijnt hun antwoord in de communicatie draad in de sectie van Updates voor het voorwerp.